Dover, NH, Café Keeps Good Vibes, Incredible Food, & Roots Name - NewsBreak

 Famous Fashion Designer Michael Kors Stops by This Maine Clam Shack

+Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
 The Clam Shack in Kennebunk, Maine, certainly seems to be a hot spot with celebrities.
-Granted, Maine is a great destination place in general, so you're bound to get famous people enjoying all the state has to offer while getting a break from their day-to-day craziness.
-But a bunch of...
+Granted, Maine is a great destination place in general, so you're...

 I’m Still Laughing About This NH Scarecrow Mooning Us With Pumpkin Butt-cheeks